MaorT/SmartRoom_Android_Remote/README.md

 * The main components are: Arduino Nano, ESP8266, RTC module, Bluetooth,light sensore, PIR sensor, infra-red diode and sound sensor.
 ![SystemComponents](readme_images/circuit.jpg)

-## The 7 Segment - behind the scenes (:
+## The '7-Segment' -> behind the scenes (:
 * Digital led strip, model WS2812b, cutted and soldered again at each 3 leds.
+The main advantage for using digital led strip is that we need only 1 wire/GPIO to control all the digits (while using a normal 7-segment screen needs 4x7 GPIO).
 * The digits are 'created' by turning on the right 'pixels' (pixel mean each 3 leds).
 ![SystemComponents](readme_images/7segment_strip.jpg)